 |NSCI 6110, 6112 and NSCI 6900||MARS 4910 or 4920|

-Concurrent students planning to join the MSMS-T (thesis) track will take NSCI 6110 in Fall and NSCI 6112 in Spring for 1 credit each AND NSCI 6900 for 1 semester at 1 credit.
+Concurrent students planning to join the MSMS-T (thesis) track may take NSCI 6110 in Fall and NSCI 6112 in Spring for 1 credit each AND NSCI 6900 for 1 semester at 1 credit.

-Concurrent students planning to joint the MSMS-A (non-thesis) applied track will only take NSCI 6110 in Fall.
+Concurrent students planning to joint the MSMS-A (non-thesis) applied track may take NSCI 6110 in Fall.
 NSCI 6112 and NSCI 6900 are not required for MSMS-A track.

 Concurrent students interested in the MSMS-T option are required to find a MSMS faculty member who agrees to serve as their faculty advisor before applying for concurrent status.
 MSMS-A concurrent students will be advised by the MSMS Program Director.